kubeflow/kubeflow/user_guide.md

   * These disks should be in the same zone as your cluster
   * These disks need to be created manually via gcloud or the Cloud console e.g.
   * These disks can't be attached to any existing VM or POD.
-  * TODO(jlewi): Can we rely on the default storage class to create the backing for store for NFS?
-Would that be portable across clouds and avoid users having to create the disks manually?

 Create the disks

 ```